rafacost/bbs_mod/README.md

 **Resource Links for 1.11.2**

-If your site is at the list below, thank you so much for your tutorials!
+If your site is at the list below, thank you so much for your tutorials/code repositories, you guys helped me a lot!

 - MCJTY - http://wiki.mcjty.eu/modding/index.php/Main_Page
 - ShadowFacts - https://shadowfacts.net/tutorials/forge-modding-1112/